King-of-Ark/King-of-Ark/README.md

 --> 1) P vs P = draw, 2) R vs R = draw 3) L vs R = Rock wins -> Transaction 2 is now the new King of the Hill since Rock crushes Lizard.

 # The game

+- One Wallet would be the 'battleground'
+- Every transaction sent to this wallet would be an 'entry'
+- The vendorfield of every transaction would define the entrys properties

 TODO